SYZYGYfpga/avr-dna-fw/README.md

 Due to the nature of the flash memory available in the AVR microcontroller, writing new DNA data to the controller requires that the beginning of a page be written to prior to filling in the rest of the page.
 Each page consists of 64 bytes.
-This means that a write to 0x800F must be preceeded by a write to 0x8000.
+This means that a write to 0x800F must be preceded by a write to 0x8000.
 As well, the memory writes are designed to only function on a single page at a time, writing across page boundaries will result in undefined behavior.
 Flash memory pages on the ATTiny44a are 64 bytes long.
 It is